daryllxd/lifelong-learning/self-improvement/how-to-win-friends-and-influence-people.md

 ## 3 - "He Who Can Do This Has The Whole World With Him.
 He Who Cannot Walks A Lonely Way"

-o when I went fishing, I didn't think about what I wanted.
+> When I went fishing, I didn't think about what I wanted.
 I thought about what they wanted.
 I didn't bait the hook with strawberries and cream.
 Rather, I dangled a worm or a grasshopper in front of the fish and said: "Wouldn't you like to have that?"

 Why not use the same common sense when fishing for people?

 Why talk about what we want?
-That is childish.
-Absurd.
 Of course, you are interested in what you want.
 You are eternally interested in it.
 But no one else is.
 The rest of us are just like you: we are interested in what we want.

 Remember that tomorrow when you are trying to get somebody to do something.
 If, for example, you don't want your children to smoke, don't preach at them, and don't talk about what you want; but show them that cigarettes may keep them from making the basketball team or winning the hundred-yard dash.